novelmartis/novelmartis.github.io/about.md

 <br>

 Ciao!
-This is the personal webpage of **Sushrut Thorat**.<br> Now that you are here, I assume you want to know about me.
+This is **Sushrut Thorat**'s personal webpage.<br> Now that you are here, I assume you want to know about me.

 Let's start with the academic introduction: